Cause-of-a-Kind/long-island-technologists/_posts/2025-01-30-Chuck-January-2025-meetup.markdown

 <br>

 In this talk, Chuck Reeves explores the misconceptions surrounding Big O notation, emphasizing its relevance in real-world applications rather than just academic theory.
 He discusses the impact of hardware, compilers, and memory management on performance, and contrasts sequential and parallel processing.
-Rispoli also highlights the challenges faced in tech interviews regarding Big O and advocates for a more practical approach to code optimization.
+Reeves also highlights the challenges faced in tech interviews regarding Big O and advocates for a more practical approach to code optimization.